 She launched the Alcantara album series with the message of Bridging Cultures through music in a variety of languages.

-She will be releasing her first pop album, Wings of Love, in 2022, which she wrote during the pandemic.
+She will be releasing her first pop album, Wings of Love which she wrote during the pandemic and a Classics Album to be announced.